ezpaarse-project/ezunpaywall/README.md

 * docker
 * docker compose
-* Unpaywall data measured about 130Gb it is necessary to provide the necessary place on the hard drive
+* Unpaywall data in elastic with single node in index with 3 shards measured about 130Gb, it is necessary to provide the necessary place on the hard drive (storage for index + unpaywall file if you want to keep them).

 #### Environment variables